 Uses

-When is MIG Welding Used?
+When is the MIG Welding Process Used?

 For instance, most mechanics, farmers and other occasional welders prefer MIG welding.
 Additionally, since MIG welders can also be used gaslessly, they are typically the top choice for those who need a portable welding solution.